 - Now, by following the same procedure, you will get the rest of the x Values for other equations.

-2. Utilizing Solver Add-in to Solve for x in Excel
+2. Applying Solver Add-in to Solve for x in Excel

 Utilizing the Solver Add-in option of Excel is another efficient way to solve an equation for x.
 By default, the Solver Add-in feature is not enabled.
 Let’s use the steps to solve an equation for x in Excel.